cair/DeepAxie/README.md

 # DeepAxie v1.0

-DeepAxie is a simplified version of the NFT-card-game Axie Infinity
+DeepAxie is a simplified version of the NFT-card-game Axie Infinity.

+Check the report `"DeepAxieQLearning.pdf"` for more details on this project.

 The following picture is how the environment looks when executing in python.
 ![](https://github.com/cair/DeepAxie/blob/main/environment.png)